microsoft/PowerPlatformConnectors/certified-connectors/Team Forms/README.md

 ### `Action` Files

-Returns meta data for all files/attachments associated with a form response.
+Returns metadata for all files/attachments associated with a form response.
 Users can use the id from the response with the [SharePoint actions]('https://learn.microsoft.com/en-us/connectors/sharepointonline/') to get the file contents.

 ### `Action` Get Pdf